0TrustCloud/logger/README.md

 # Cryptographic Logging Dispatcher (`logger`)

-The `logger` package provides a high-throughput, tamper-evident structured logging framework designed for zero-trust systems.
-It completely replaces standard, volatile out-of-band file writing or traditional page-bound Write-Ahead Logging (WAL) engines with verifiable cryptographic state contracts managed by the **Secure Data Format (SDF)** protocol engine.
+The `logger` package provides a high-throughput, tamper-evident structured logging framework designed for zero-trust systems to have verifiable cryptographic state contracts managed by the **Secure Data Format (SDF)** protocol engine.

 Every emitted log statement, debugging event, or system audit record compiles directly into an immutable transaction receipt.
 Once a log entry is signed and sealed, its existence and contents are cryptographically provable and structurally impossible to retroactively alter or erase.